Boxer Rebellion: Siege of the Beijing legations

 The next morning, diplomats from the besieged legations met to discuss the Empress's offer.
 The majority quickly agreed that they could not trust the Chinese army.
 Fearing that they would be killed, they agreed to refuse the Empress's demand.
-The German Imperial Envoy, Baron Klemens Freiherr von Ketteler, was infuriated with the actions of the Chinese army troops and determined to take his complaints to the royal court.
+The German Imperial Envoy, Baron Clemens von Ketteler, was infuriated with the actions of the Chinese army troops and determined to take his complaints to the royal court.
 Against the advice of the fellow foreigners, the baron left the legations with a single aide and a team of porters to carry his sedan chair.
 On his way to the palace, von Ketteler was killed on the streets of Beijing by a Manchu captain.
 His aide managed to escape the attack and carried word of the baron's death back to the diplomatic compound.
 At this news, the other diplomats feared they also would be murdered if they left the legation quarter and they chose to continue to defy the Chinese order to depart Beijing.
 The legations were hurriedly fortified.
 Most of the foreign civilians, which included a large number of missionaries and businessmen, took refuge in the British legation, the largest of the diplomatic compounds.
 Chinese Christians were primarily housed in the adjacent palace (Fu) of Prince Su, who was forced to abandon his property by the foreign soldiers.